AFelipeTrujillo/php-factorenergia-assessment/README.md

 # PHP Assessment

 ## Exercise 1.1

-a.
-List all active contracts with their client name, tariff code, and total kWh consumed in the current year.
+1. List all active contracts with their client name, tariff code, and total kWh consumed in the current year.
 Order by total kWh descending.
 (Hint: you will need to JOIN multiple tables.)

 ```sql
 SELECT